Teaching

 Bioinformatics proseminar

 All bachelor students have to join one of the proserminars offered across the department.
 The course follows a flipped-classroom paradigm.
-The TA presents a list of topics and distributs them among the students.
+The TA presents a list of topics and distribute them among the students.
 Students need to prepare a write-up and a presentation on the subject, then present it to the class.
 My role was to teach scientific writing, presentation, and how to provide structured feedback to the speaker.
 I conducted a metagenomics proseminar.

 Visualization of Biological Data